 LL.M.
 Advisory Council

-In the fall of 2007, the Moritz International and Graduate Affairs office created the LL.M.
+In the Fall of 2007, the Moritz Office of International and Graduate Affairs created the LL.M.
 Advisory Council in order to foster involvement by and garner advice from attorneys with experience in international law.
 The members of the Council:

-- Serve as global ambassadors for Moritz – promoting its graduate law degrees (LL.M. & M.S.L.), Visiting Scholar opportunities and study abroad programs to prospective students, professors, institutions and distinguished practitioners;
+- Serve as global ambassadors for Moritz – promoting its graduate law degrees (LL.M. & M.S.L.), Visiting Research Scholar opportunities and education abroad programs to prospective students, professors, institutions and distinguished practitioners;

 - Participate in mentoring, networking and career development programs that are aimed at supporting students’ professional growth; and